Dr. Wenying Feng, B.Sc, M.Sc, Ph.D

 • Database Management Systems, COIS 3400H, Fall 2023

-• Modelling and Simulation, COIS 4470H, Winter 2024
+• Modelling and Simulation, COIS 4470H, Winter 2026, Winter 2027

-Current Graduate Students
+Current Students

 • Co-supervisor, Ph.D candidate at the School of Computing, Queen’s University

-• Supervisor, M.Sc. candidate at the AMOD (Applied Modelling and Quantitative Method) graduate program, Trent University
+• Supervisor, M.Sc. candidate at the AMOD (Applied Modelling and Quantitative Method) graduate program, Trent University.

 Conferences